aabe043-oss/stats220/README.md

 This is my repo for STATS 220.

 # A little about me:
-- I am undertaking a degree in Statistics.
+- I am undertaking a degree in **Statistics**.
-- I am taking STATS 220 because I want to **build strong practical data skills** that go beyond theory to develop data science capabilities.
+- I am taking STATS 220 because I want to *build strong practical data skills* that go beyond theory to develop data science capabilities.
 As STATS 220 focuses on combining data technologies to solve problems, I believe it will make me confident in creating data science projects.

 # I am interested in learning about:
 1. Real world skills in data cleaning, creating visualisations etc that are highly useful to many careers.